 Intended learning outcomes: Present the industrial product-service system.
 Explain product-oriented, use-oriented, and result-oriented services as well as their degree of intangibility.

-Intended learning outcomes: Produce an overview on the product life cycle.
-Differentiate between terms such as logistics, operations, logistic management, operations management, and value-added management.
+Intended learning outcomes: Differentiate between terms such as logistics, operations, logistic management, operations management, and value-added management.

 1.1.6 The Customer Tolerance Time (or Demand Lead Time), and the Role of Inventories